Moonstruck: The lunar cycle's effects on hunting and fishing

 Because changes in the moon aren't always visible, it can be difficult to identify its positioning throughout the lunar cycle.
 AcuRite Weather Stations track the phases of the moon conveyed through simple lunar phase icons.

 So go ahead.
-Plan your next hunting and fishing trip with confidence!
+Plan your next hunting or fishing trip with confidence!